SinTan1729/chhoto-url/INSTALLATION.md

 a GitHub action (starting from version 6.2.6), and you can [check the workflow for yourself](./.github/workflows/docker-release.yml) and confirm that it's indeed built from source and nothing silly is going on.

-The images come in two flavors.
+The container images come in two flavors.
 The default one is made from scratch, and is as light as possible.
 The tags with `-alpine` suffix are built on top of alpine, so are a little bit larger.
 But they have the basic UNIX tools for debugging, so might be worth using in case you want to play around with the image.
 The `dev` tags are always built on top of alpine.
 All of these images are available both on the Docker Hub (recommended) and GHCR, except the `dev` builds which are only available on GHCR.
+All of these images are available for `linux/amd64`, `linux/arm64`, and `linux/arm/v7` architectures on Linux.
+These should also work just fine with `podman`, or any other container engine supporting OCI images.

-You can use the compose file as a base, modifying it as needed.
+You can use the provided compose file as a base, modifying it as needed.
 Run it with
 ```
 docker compose up -d
 ```